Solano County: Listening, Learning, and Investing in a Community Long Overlooked

 Solano’s Present: From Report to Reality

 As the Chief Development Officer for Solano Community Foundation, Mike Ioakimedes is well-versed in the realities of the funding disparities in Solano County.
-He spoke about the long-standing patterns of philanthropic underinvestment, the misconception that Solano is not ready for funding, and the opportunity to shift the narrative through better data and a shared vision for a thriving Solano County.
+He discussed the long-standing patterns of philanthropic underinvestment, the misconception that Solano is not ready for funding, and the opportunity to shift the narrative through better data and a shared vision for a thriving Solano County.

 During the conversation, Mike also shared a data point that stopped us in our tracks.
 The median annual expense budget for Solano County nonprofits was just under $88,000.
 Because many major funders in the region have a budget requirement of between $200,000 – $250,000, much of the philanthropic investment was going toward larger organizations in Solano County that were best positioned to take advantage of those funding opportunities.